TomKrauss/pks-edit/doc/manual/macro_language.md

 - `while (xx) { ... }` - allows to implement a while loop.
 While loops support nested `break` and `continue` statements.
 - `goto label` allows you to jump to a given label defined with `label_name:`.
 - `if (condition) ... [else ...]` - allows to conditionally execute one block with an optional else clause.
+. 'for(type var : expression) {}` - a foreach loop iterating over the elements of the result of evaluating `expression` setting the variable `v` to the elements produced.
+Currently one can iterate strings and ranges.